bricegomis/node-red-contrib-hs100/README.md

 # Actuation

+## Get infos

+To get infos like the current state, send a message to this node's input with the topic or payload set to 'infos'.
+The json data will be sent via this node's output in `msg.payload`.

 ## Turn on

 To turn the HS100 on, send a message to this node's input with the topic or payload set to `on`.